DHTMLX/docs-suite/docs/grid/usage.md

 A filtering rule (or a filtering function) is matched against the data rows only.
 Group headers and summary rows aren't checked against the rule, so a custom filtering callback isn't called with a `$group` or a `$groupSummary` row.
 A group is kept or dropped by what is left inside it.

-A group all the rows of which are filtered out is removed from the grid together with its summary row and its nested groups, and comes back when the filter is reset.
+A group is removed from the grid together with its summary row and its nested groups when all its rows are filtered out, and comes back when the filter is reset.
 To keep such a group in the grid, set the [`showEmptyGroups`](grid/api/grid_group_config.md) property of the `group` configuration object to *true*.

 #### Removing a group